Landcruiser87/compare_abstracts/README.md

   - Use their OCR for citation grabs from the pdf urls.
 - [ ] Citation impact factor analysis
   - Tom Arnold idea.
 Build a graph network from the citations of each paper
   - Analyze who is getting cited most often and driving a particular area of research.
-Really like this idea.
+Really like this
 - [ ]